Update (June 2018)

 - Ema Ushioda, University of Warwick, UK

 In addition to the plenary talks and presentations, there will also be a series of expert-led workshops & symposia on the topics of anxiety, critical thinking skills, learner autonomy, imagination, styles, positive psychology, and the self.
-The
+The social programme (update: link no longer active) includes a welcome event on Wednesday 28th May and an optional excursion to the Styrian wine region.

 Call for papers

 Proposals are invited for 30-minute talks and poster presentations on any of the conference topics.
 Interested applicants are requested to submit a 200-word abstract for review by the panel, and a 50-word abstract for the conference programme.
-Abstracts are to be submitted through the
+Abstracts are to be submitted through the online proposal form (link no longer active) by 31st October 2013.
+Notification of acceptance will be given by 31st January 2014.

 Featured Image: The University of Graz